 The Modern CFO’s Path to Success with ERP

-An Enterprise Resource Planning application is an investment—expected to last 7-10 years or even more, require a significant amount of time and resources to get up and running, and help employees complete some of the most business-critical tasks that go into running an organization.
+An Enterprise Resource Planning (ERP) application is an investment—expected to last 7-10 years or even more, require a significant amount of time and resources to get up and running, and help employees complete some of the most business-critical tasks that go into running an organization.

 Added to this, the path to purchase is often filled with pitfalls and challenges, politics and posturing.
 As the executive who holds the purse strings, understanding not only how much a solution costs but how much value it provides to your company is a necessity.

-Whether you are leading the charge to new ERP or are providing the assistance and support needed as a C-Suite executive sponsor, understanding the decisions ahead of you is part of your path to success.
+Whether you are leading the charge to new Cloud ERP or are providing the assistance and support needed as a C-Suite executive sponsor, understanding the decisions ahead of you is part of your path to success.

 Understanding the Other Side of the Coin: Deployment Models